MollyKressler/obsidianKressler/Instructions for use of .R code and datafiles for Manuscript 'Habitat or Safety?...'.md

 #data #modelling #analysis

 **All analyses and outcomes can be conducted and/or produced from these starting six data sets.**
-The data sets will be described in no particular order.
-They can be found in the folder 'data' on the manuscript repo. [remember to put in the link here]
+The data sets will be described in no particular order, for details and attributions please see drop downs.
+Data sets can be found in the folder 'data' on the manuscript repo.

 - Detection data
 	- Acoustic telemetry data
 	- 2019 - 2020
+	- 2019 and part of 2020 provided by Evan Byrnes
+	- part of 2020 provided by Matthew Smukall and Clemency White
 - Habitat data, collected by Drone Adventures in partnerhsip with Save Our Seas Foundation and the Bimini Biological Field Station Foundation:
 	- provded as a shapefile, ESRI, by Matthew Smukall
 	- open using the 'sf' package in R